vipulgowda/CS510-SE-Project/docs/ProjectPlanning.md

 I want the system to store the data extracted from my receipts,
 So that I can retrieve my expense records at any time.

-4. *User Story: Modify*
+4. *User Story: APIs to edit, list and update*
 As a user,
-I want to be able to edit or delete my uploaded receipts,
+I want to be able to edit, list, update and delete my uploaded receipts,
 So that I can ensure the accuracy of my records and remove unnecessary entries.